For people leaders

 |---|---|---|---|---|

-| Who sees employee content | The employee only | HR, manager, calibration committee | HR + senior leaders (aggregated) | The coach + the employee |
+| Who sees employee content | The employee only | HR, manager, pay-review committee | HR + senior leaders (combined) | The coach + the employee |

-| What it measures | Specific behaviours, evidence-bound | Competency scores, free-text comments | Sentiment / NPS / pulse | Whatever the coach chooses |
+| What it measures | Specific behaviours, backed by evidence | Competency scores, free-text comments | Sentiment / NPS / pulse | Whatever the coach chooses |

-| Frequency | Per engagement or quarterly | Annual | Weekly / monthly | Weekly to monthly sessions |
+| Frequency | Per project or quarterly | Annual | Weekly / monthly | Weekly to monthly sessions |

 | Employee perception | A benefit they own | Performance review | Another survey | Personal investment by the firm |